Netflix's big bet on original shows finally seen paying off

 In the United States, Netflix added 370,000 subscriptions, compared with analysts' estimate of 309,000, according to research firm FactSet StreetAccount.

-Though the company's stock has fallen nearly 13 percent this year, it still trades at 356 times forward earnings, versus the peer median of 5.88.
+Though the company's stock has fallen nearly 13 percent this year, it trades at 356 times forward earnings, versus the peer median of 5.88.

 The second season of "Narcos", a Netflix original show on Colombian kingpin Pablo Escobar, has proved highly popular, following up on the success of "Orange is the New Black" and "House of Cards".